hamzaswed/natours-template/README.md

 3. Customize the template by modifying the HTML and CSS files to fit your needs.
 Feel free to add additional features or styles as desired.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the template as long as you include the original license file.

-## Credits

-- The template design and CSS techniques were inspired by various online resources and tutorials.
-Acknowledgments to the authors and contributors of those resources.

-- The content and images used in the template are for demonstration purposes only.
-Make sure to replace them with your own content when using the template in a production environment.